Roland Karl Bryce Composer

 STYLES: Composes to commission

-BORN: Scotland
+BORN: Raploch, Scotland

 You want to know about 'moi'?
 Why that's charming, thank you!